Malbork: Middle Ages

-The town of Marienburg grew in the vicinity of the castle.
+The town grew in the vicinity of the castle.
 The river Nogat and flat terrain allowed easy access for barges a hundred kilometers from the sea.
 During Prussia's government by the Teutonic Knights, the Order collected tolls on river traffic and imposed a monopoly on the amber trade.
 The town later became a member of the Hanseatic League, and many Hanseatic meetings were held there.